 Theatre, unlike film and TV, has a long and intimate rehearsal process.
 Creating a positive and supportive atmosphere in the rehearsal room is a theatre director’s chief aim.
 At an audition, the director wants to see that you are open and great to work with.
 Showing passion for the project, offering unique ideas and sharing opinions about the play are great ways to show this.

 3. Get on with it.

-It is absolutely fine to take a beat before you start your monologue, but don’t do a full vocal warm up or mediation session.
+Don’t waste time.
+It is absolutely fine to take a beat before you start your monologue, but don’t do a full vocal warm up or meditation session in the audition room.
 Show them that you are the kind of actor who loves to work.
 Get in there, be professional and get the job done.
 At times it comes across as indulgent if you take a lot of time to prepare before your monologue.
 Of course if it’s an emotional piece there is a little more room here.